Skip to main content

 • “Overall the game is fun and worth playing, but if you're expecting the same level of depth or replayability as in previous installments you will be sorely disappointed.”

-• “There's so much wasted potential here to give this all even more replayability, and you could guess or expect that they would give back the 'love' to Ryu to not let the players down who wanted to come back to Ninja Gaiden.”
+• “There's so much wasted potential here to give this all even more replayability, and you could expect that they would give back the 'love' to Ryu to not let down the players who wanted to come back to Ninja Gaiden or had high hopes after all those years.”

 • stability